My Forking Life

 Glass pitcher filled with sieved Jamaican ginger beer

 • 1 ½ cups of brown sugar is added to the ginger beer.
-However, this can be adjusted up or down, depending on taste.
-If you like it a little sweeter add more sugar, less sweet then add less sugar.
+However, this can be adjusted up or down to taste.
+If you like it a little sweeter, add more sugar; if it's too sweet, add less.
 You can also use honey in place of the sugar or granulated sugar.

 • The longer the ginger beer sits, the stronger it will taste.
-Once made allow it to sit for at least 4 hours, but I prefer to leave it for 24 hours if time permits.
+Once made, let it sit for at least 4 hours; I prefer 24 hours if time permits.

 • Serve this drink cold.
 It's nice and refreshing.